Last Updated on December 21, 2021

-When many people realize they have an unhealthy relationship with alcohol, they delay treatment because they’re not ready to give up drinking.
+Often, when people realize they have an unhealthy relationship with alcohol, they delay treatment because they’re not ready to give up drinking.

-What is Naltrexone?
+What Is Naltrexone?

-If you’ve surfed through our website, you may know that naltrexone is one of the medications our doctors may prescribe to help treat alcohol dependence.
+If you’ve surfed through our website, you may know that naltrexone is one of the medications our doctors prescribe to help treat alcohol dependence.
 It’s also sold under brand names ReVia and Vivitrol.

-When you have a drink while taking naltrexone, you don’t feel the same familiar buzz.
+When you have a drink while taking naltrexone, you won’t feel the same familiar buzz.
 This helps break the connection your brain has made between drinking and pleasure.
 When this learned connection stops being reinforced, it can eventually make it easier to cut down or stop drinking.

 If naltrexone is so effective, you’re probably wondering why you haven’t heard much about it until now.
-It was approved by the Food & Drug Administration (FDA) in 1994 for its use in treating alcohol use disorder—but it isn’t as widely talked about as abstinence-based treatments.
+After all, it was approved by the Food & Drug Administration (FDA) in 1994 for use in treating alcohol use disorder—but it isn’t as widely talked about as abstinence-based treatments.

 Unfortunately, medication-assisted treatment (or MAT) is substantially underused to treat alcohol dependence, according to a 2017 review of research3.
 In fact, researchers concluded that more effort is needed to remove barriers to treatment—which is our goal at Ria Health.